camunda/blog.camunda.org/content/post/2018/11/camunda-bpm-7100-released.md

 ```
 For more infomation please check the [REST documentation](https://docs.camunda.org/manual/latest/reference/rest/external-task/fetch/).

-The feature is expose to both of the external task clients:
+The feature is expose in the latest version of the external task clients [NodeJS client](https://github.com/camunda/camunda-external-task-client-js) and [Java client](https://github.com/camunda/camunda-external-task-client-java).
-* [NodeJS external task client](https://github.com/camunda/camunda-external-task-client-js) - 1.1.0 version for non-Java developers
-* [Java external task client](https://github.com/camunda/camunda-external-task-client-java) - 1.1.1 version can be embedded in Java applications

 ## Extending the "Handle External Task BPMN Error" API